EXPLORE THE SUNDAY GOSPEL

 October 28, 1870-January 22, 1931

-Ladislaus prayed before every surgery he performed, asking God to bless the operation, and believed that he was merely an instrument in the hands of God.
-Dr. Ladislaus died in 1931 after suffering with bladder cancer for over a year.
+Ladislao prayed before every surgery he performed, asking God to bless the operation, and believed that he was merely an instrument in the hands of God.
+Dr. Ladislao died in 1931 after suffering with bladder cancer for over a year.
 Even in moments of great pain, he said, "I am happy.
 I am suffering atrociously, but I love my sufferings and am consoled in knowing that I support them for Christ."

 TAKE TIME TO CHAT